Ballaii/Ballaii/README.md

-- 👋 Hi, I’m @Ballaii, I'm 20 years old
+- 👋 Hi, I’m @Ballaii, I'm 21 years old
 - 🌱 Currently working on an FPS game
 - 📫 How to reach me: ballaifoktjeno@gmail.com || insta: lftex.bal
 - ⚡ Fun fact: I have a goofy cat
+- 💼 I work at Accenture as an Intern

 <!---
 Ballaii/Ballaii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.